Sidewalk Stormwater Management Practices

 Design

-• Stormwater management areas should be sized in relation to the tributary drainage area to handle the volume of water entering into them; consult DEP’s latest Green Infrastructure Standards
+• Stormwater management areas should be sized in relation to the tributary drainage area to handle the volume of water entering them; consult DEP’s latest Green Infrastructure Standards.

-• Direct runoff into planted areas via porous pavement, curb inlets, stormwater inlets with sub-surface pipes, or other methods approved by DEP
+• Direct runoff into planted areas via porous pavement, curb inlets, stormwater inlets with sub-surface pipes, or other methods approved by DEP.
+Review Permeable Interlocking Concrete Paver and Precast Porous Concrete Panels.

-• Water entering the planted area should be detained and allowed to infiltrate into the soil; grade soil as a swale or depress the soil level below the inlet/outlet structures
+• Water entering the planted area should be detained and allowed to infiltrate into the soil; grade soil as a swale or depress the soil level below the inlet and outlet structures.